poetic-inc/commerce-protocol/README.md

 ## 1. Introduction

-The Poetic Commerce Protocol (PCP) is a standardized, machine-readable protocol designed to enable **AI agents** to seamlessly discover, understand, and transact with online merchants.
-It eliminates the need for custom API integrations by providing a universal layer for agentic commerce.
+The Poetic Commerce Protocol (PCP) is a specification for a standardized, machine-readable **manifest file**.
+This manifest is designed to enable **AI agents** to seamlessly discover, understand, and interact with a merchant's commerce APIs.
+While merchants are responsible for implementing the actual API endpoints, PCP provides a universal standard for declaring those capabilities.
+This eliminates the need for bespoke discovery and integration logic for each merchant, creating a more streamlined ecosystem for agentic commerce.

 ## 2. Core Concepts